PaulVanSchayck/ha-nl-weather/README.md

 ### Via HACS (recommended)

 1. Ensure you have HACS installed in your Home Assistant.
-2. Add this repository as a custom integration (if not already in the default store).
+2. Add this repository as a custom integration
 3. In Home Assistant: go to **Settings → Devices & Services → Add Integration**.
 4. Search for **NL Weather** and install.
 5. Restart Home Assistant if required.